TechnicJelle/GPUForBeginners/docs/chapter01/README.md

 With a custom skybox, you don't need an explicitly clean slate as you'll be drawing your own skybox overtop immediately anyway._

-The `store_op` is what we want to do with the data that we want to write to it.
+The `.store_op` is what we want to do with the data that we want to write to it.
 Here, we just want to overwrite everything with our new data, so we set it to `SDL_GPU_STOREOP_STORE`.